nextflow-io/nextflow/docs/amazons3.md

 (amazons3-page)=

-# Amazon S3 storage
+# S3 storage

-Nextflow includes support for Amazon S3 storage.
+Nextflow includes support for S3 storage.
 Files stored in an S3 bucket can be accessed transparently in your pipeline script like any other file in the local file system.
+The following sections focus on Amazon S3 storage, however the same concepts apply to any S3 compatible storage such as Ceph or MinIO storage.

 ## S3 path